ChicagoPark/DSA/README.md

 > `We need to perceive deeply what is the `instance variable(self.head etc) in a linked list class` which is strong criteria in all algorithms.`
 >
 > Insertion: Process the subsidiar trait of main instance variable(self.head, self.tail) first such as `self.head.next` or `self.tail.next`.
+>
+> Deletion: We need to control surrounding nodes of target node.
+We don't need to access the reference variable of target node at all.

 #### (1) Singly Linked List